PHOTOSYNTHETIC REACTION CENTERS

 Figure 3.
 The organic cofactors of the reaction center.
 Four bacteriochlorophylls (BChl) are shown in green.
 One pair of these forms a dimer that is called the "special pair".
 Two bacteriopheophytins are shown in blue.
 Finally, the quinone electron acceptors, menaquinone and ubiquinone, and shown here in gold.

 To illustrate how charge separation occurs along one "leg" of the reaction center, Figure 4 shows the events that are triggered when a photon is absorbed by the special pair of reaction center bacteriochlorophylls.
 The reacting species are identified sequentially by a red color in the structural model.
 The final, charge-separated state contains the oxidized special pair and a reduced ubiquinone.
 A second charge separation event and protonation yields a fully reduced ubiquinone that leaves its binding site in the reaction center.
-An oxidized quinone enters the ubiquinone enters the vacant site so charge separation can proceed.
+An oxidized quinone enters the vacant site so that charge separation can proceed.
 Reduced ubiquinone that is released from the reaction center is oxidized by a cytochrome bc1 complex in the bacterial membrane and the electrons return to the reaction center through the heme groups shown in Figures 1 and 2.
-Detailed diagrams of the cycle of reactions for bacterial photosynthesis can be found in recent biochemistry texts (Berg et al., 2001; Voet and Voet, 2004; Nelson and Cox, 2008).
+Detailed diagrams of the cycle of reactions for bacterial photosynthesis can be found in recent biochemistry texts (Berg et al., 2001; Nelson and Cox, 2008; Voet and Voet, 2012).

 Figure 4.
 Light absorption triggers rapid charge separation in the bacterial reaction center.
 The pathway of electron transfer is indicated by the change in color to red as electron transfer proceeds through the cofactors.